 responsible for 20,000 descendants in just five years - PDSA, The National Animal Trust.

-- Illegal Pet Trade - the EU’s most profitable illegally traded commodities are drugs, arms and puppies - Newsweek.
+- Pet Theft & The Illegal Pet Trade - the EU’s most profitable illegally traded commodities are drugs, arms and puppies - Newsweek.

 - Abandoned Pets - a Dogs Trust survey shows in the last year 47,596 dogs were heartlessly left unclaimed by their owners in council